 - Like other tiger subspecies, Siberian tigers are solitary and come together only for mating.

 - They communicate through limited sounds and sense of smell.

-- Despite their intense territorial aggression, Siberian tigers are actually mobile animals and are known to travel for hundreds of kilometers in search of food and mating opportunities.
+- Despite their intense territorial aggression, Siberian tigers are mobile animals and are known to travel for hundreds of kilometers in search of food and mating opportunities.

 How Do Siberian Tigers Protect Themselves

 - In case of any danger, they protect themselves using their sharp teeth and claws.